 Stop 4: Thunder Hole

 Thunder Hole is a fun little stop to hear thunderous booms and see (not guaranteed) flying sea spray from a natural rock inlet.
-Essentially, waves have pounded the coastline surface and a small cave was formed.
-As the water comes rushing in, it hits the cave which causes the loud boom and flying sea spray.
+Essentially, waves pounded the coastline surface and a small cave was formed.
+As the water comes rushing in, it hits the cave which causes a loud boom and flying sea spray.
 The best time to visit Thunder Hole is 2 hours before high tide.
 You can check the tide schedule here.

-Stop 5, 6 & 7: Monument Cove, Boulder Beach and Otter Cliff
+Stop 5, 6 & 7: Monument Cove, Boulder Beach, and Otter Cliff

 Nothing more to these three stops other than just great views of the Maine and Acadia coastline.
 The views are spectacular and well worth the stop for some photos or to just sit on the coastal rocks and take in the beauty of Acadia.